 Through its six Vocational Training Centres, TLM prepares young people affected by leprosy and other disabilities for gainful employment.
 The job-oriented trades include diesel mechanics, printing, computers, two/three wheeler mechanics and electrics.
 The training, accompanied by individual tailor-made rehabilitation plans, enable young people to opt for careers which were formerly only dreams.
 TLM also provides placement assistance and advocates for fair labour conditions and safe and appropriate working conditions for students when they are placed.
 In addition to the six centres, TLM reaches more people (such as married women) through community-based vocational training in mushroom cultivation, silk thread weaving, computing, mobile phone repair and tailoring.
 This sort of training is unique as it promotes community-based solutions in linking skills training and sustainable livelihoods for the most vulnerable communities.

 Care for the elderly

-In its five Snehalayas (‘houses of love’) TLM takes care of around 100 elderly people who were rejected and abandoned by their families due to leprosy.
+In its five Snehalayas (‘houses of love’) TLM provides holistic care for elderly people who were rejected and abandoned by their families due to leprosy.
 Many have crippling deformity in their hands and feet, and TLM provides them with loving care that enables them to live healthy lives with dignity.

 With its wealth of expertise in leprosy and a state of the art laboratory, field hospitals and programmes, TLM India conducts research into diverse issues which continue to pose problems in the control and eradication of leprosy.
 These areas include transmission, diagnosis, treatment, drug resistance, societal and community-based research and advocacy.

 TLM India’s country leader is Dr Mary Verghese.
-The annual budget in India is around £8 million, of which more than half is raised in India through fees, grants and donations.
+The annual budget in India is over £11 million, much of which is raised in India through fees, grants and donations.